aleksispi/aleksispi.github.io/_pages/resilience-threats.md

 Just like the step previous step _Consider your variables_, this step (_Threat modeling_) influences how one emphasizes the various pillars in the _Consider the pillars_ step, and is used to tackle the questions.
 This step is very related to the previous step about the variables, but here with an emphasis on the risk landscape. "_How will climate change affect my area?_", "_How is the political landscape?"_, "_How dependent is my region on energy / materials from other regions in the world?_, etcetera.

 Just like for the _Consider your variables_ step, for this step it is also recommended to setup a spreadsheet or similar to go over various threats in a systematic way.
 A website called
-[_The Prepared_](https://theprepared.com/) is mentioned by Kory early on in the episode, and some of the things from a [blog post on threat modeling](https://theprepared.com/forum/thread/an-introduction-to-threat-modeling/) from that page are mentioned in this episode:
+[_The Prepared_](https://theprepared.com/) is mentioned early on in the episode, and some of the things from a [blog post on threat modeling](https://theprepared.com/forum/thread/an-introduction-to-threat-modeling/) from that page are mentioned in this episode.

 The purpose of a threat model is to examine your preparedness by identifying **assets**, **threats**, **defenses**, and **vulnerabilities**.
 In short, the process answers the questions: